bgospodinov/bulgarian_dictionary/README.md

 This repository contains code that produces a dictionary of 200 000 Bulgarian lemmata and 2 million wordforms along with their stress patterns, morphosyntactic properties and pronunciation.
 It is meant to be used as a dictionary to assist with translating or writing metric and rhymed poetry in Bulgarian.
-It is based on previous Bulgarian linguistic resources such as Slovnik, RBE and Rechko.
+It is based on previous Bulgarian linguistic resources such as Slovnik, RBE, Rechko and Murdarov's dictionary.

 The build script requires a Linux distribution, although the resulting artifact is a platform-independent SQLite file.
 Recommended RAM > 2GB.
 The script uses as many cores as possible when parallelization is feasible.